![]() |

 Note: I don't own a DL2 cabinet.
 (This is wired into my DL cabinet.)
 Make sure that there is no voltage present between the coin switch and ground.
 I can't imagine why they would do this, but who knows what these crazy game designers did?

 Other cabinet notes: The move 'beeps' come from the PC speaker.
 You have to wire the PC speaker into the main cabinet speakers.
-And while on the subject of sound, you'll need to get a small audio amplifier and wire it in-between the laserdisc player audio out and the cabinet speakers.
+And while on the subject of sound, you'll need to get a small audio amplifier and wire it between the laserdisc player audio out and the cabinet speakers.

-ROM HACKING
+ROM MODIFICATIONS

 MR. GRUMPY ANSWERS YOUR QUESTIONS